 Sonic Zest presents… Kora – a 21-string harp from Mali.
 This is the only dedicated deeply-sampled Kora sample library available.
-We spent a freezing cold Friday in January with the renowned Kora player Josh Doughty, meticulously sampling his West African harp in a London studio.
-There’s literally nothing else that sounds like it.
+We spent a freezing cold Friday in January with the renowned Kora player Josh Doughty, meticulously sampling his favourite West African harp in a London studio.
+There’s literally nothing else that sounds like this.

 - Kontakt instrument of a deeply sampled Kora – a West African harp.